freewillrv/node_express_couchbase/README.md

 # node_express_couchbase
-A Sample App that uses Node + Express Module for REST Webservices + Couchbase SDK for NPM.
-This needs to be testing using REST Clients like POST Man
+A Sample App that uses Node + Express Module for REST Webservices + Couchbase + SDK Database NOSQL.
+This needs to be testing using
+REST Clients like POST Man

 #Prerequisites